 The New Family Law Act in British Columbia

-This act will put British Columbia at the forefront of the rest of Canada in terms of up-to-date, progressive family law.
-The family mediation community in the province applaud this new act for many reasons including placing emphasis on mediation over litigation.
-The new act gives equal emphasis to agreements and court orders including out-of-court resolutions and encourages people to settle their family law cases without having to go before a judge.
+In terms of up-to-date, progressive family law, the Family Law Act will move British Columbia ahead of most of Canada.
+The regional family mediation community applauds this new act for many reasons, as it places emphasis on mediation over litigation.
+The new act gives equal emphasis to agreements and court orders, including out-of-court resolutions.
+This encourages people to settle their cases without having to go before a judge.

-The Legal Services Society (LSS) says that if the agreement covers property division or the payment of spousal support, it must be signed by both parties and witnessed by at least one other person.
+The Legal Services Society (LSS) says that if the agreement covers property division or spousal support payments, it must be signed by both parties.
+The signing of the agreement happens in the presence of a witness.
 It goes on to say, “It’s a good idea to have any family law agreement signed and witnessed.”

-BC Family Mediators and Lawyers have been anticipating the final date for execution of the new Family Law Act for almost a year.
+Because of the positive family impact, area attorneys and mediators have been anticipating the final date of the new Family Law Act for almost a year.
 It was on November 24, 2011, that it was introduced as legislation and it was recently announced by the Minister of Justice that it will come into full effect March 18, 2013.

 The Legal Services Society continues to provide running commentary on just how significant the changes will be, including:

-Giving Notice Before Moving: Under the new act, a guardian who wants to relocate (move) with a child must give 60 days’ notice to every other guardian or person who has contact with the child, unless the guardian has obtained a court order that says he or she does not have to give notice before moving.
+A guardian who wants to relocate (move) with a child must give 60 days’ notice to every other guardian or person who has contact with the child.
+The exclusion is if the guardian has obtained a court order that says he or she does not have to give notice before moving.